VenturaNotes/Knowledge/- Topics/Cardinality.md

 ## Source[^6]
 - The number of (distinct) elements in a set.

+## Source[^7]
+- A measure of the size of a set.
+Two sets $S$ and $T$ have the same cardinality if there is a bijection from one to the other. $S$ and $T$ are said to be equipotent, often written as $S \sim T$.
+If the set $S$ is finite, then the cardinality of $S$ is the number of elements in the set.
+For an infinite set $S$, the idea of 'number' of elements no longer suffices.
+An important fact, discovered by Cantor, is that not all infinite sets have the same cardinality.
+The two most important 'grades' of infinite set can be illustrated as follows.

+If $S$ is equipotent to the set of natural numbers

+$\{1,2,3, \ldots\}$

+then $S$ is said to have cardinality $\aleph_{0}$ (a symbol called aleph null).

+If $S$ is equipotent to the set of real numbers then $S$ is said to have cardinality $\mathbf{C}$, or cardinality of the continuum.
+It can be shown that in some sense

+$$

+C=2^{\aleph 0}

+$$

+since the real numbers can be put in bijective correspondence with the set of all subsets of natural numbers.
 ## References

 [^1]: [[(Video) Elementary Set Theory in 49 minutes by Dennis Davis#^085ddd]]